Wickham Market Hoard: Composition

 The coins were declared treasure after a coroner's inquest in June 2009, by which time a total of 840 staters had been reported.
 All but two of the coins had been minted in East Anglia by the Iceni tribe; two were from Lincolnshire.
-The vast majority of the coins were of the Freckenham type, the same as Dark's initial find; there were a small number of Snettisham type—named after the hoard in which they were first discovered between 1987 and 1989; these were also the earliest struck coins in the hoard, dating between 40 and 30 BC.
+The vast majority of the coins were of the Freckenham type, the same as Darke's initial find; there were a small number of Snettisham type—named after the hoard in which they were first discovered between 1987 and 1989; these were also the earliest struck coins in the hoard, dating between 40 and 30 BC.

 The modern-day equivalent of the hoard's value was estimated at somewhere between £500,000 and £1,000,000.
 This figure was arrived at by using the cost of military service as a comparison: Dr John Sills stated, "[A] gold stater perhaps bought around a month’s service in the 3rd century BC and five gold staters an infantryman for the duration of a campaign in the 2nd century BC, with ten gold staters buying a cavalryman."
 It was also based on the observations of a previous find in Alton, Hampshire in 1996, when Dr Roger Bland and John Orna-Ornstein of the British Museum suggested a gold stater would be worth around £1,000 when minted.

 The Freckenham staters were composed of an alloy mix of 40% copper, 20% silver and 40% gold, sometimes called "rose gold", but this was taken into account in the valuation.
 The collectors' guide, Spink's Coins of England (2009), valued each coin to a buyer at £250–£700, depending on condition.
 Each coin weighed just over 5 g.